4:13 Dream: Release

 On 1 May 2008, the Cure posted a bulletin on their MySpace page in which they confirmed that the album would be released on 13 September.

 On 16 July, Robert Smith announced that the album's release date would be pushed back to 13 October, and in September's place, an EP was released, entitled Hypnagogic States, containing remixes of the four singles from 4:13 Dream.

 4:13 Dream was released on 28 October 2008.
 It debuted at No. 16 on the Billboard 200, selling about 24,000 copies in its first week of release.

 Critical reception

-4:13 Dream a score of 69 out of 100 from Metacritic based on "generally favorable reviews".
-While NME that had awarded the band with the godlike genius title earlier that year, then praised the album in their review as a quintessential Cure record, other journalists criticised the album's production, and its overly comfortable, and lightweight, songwriting.
+4:13 Dream earned a score of 69 out of 100 on Metacritic, based on "generally favourable reviews".
+NME – which had awarded the band the 'godlike genius' title earlier that year – praised it as a quintessential Cure record, but other journalists criticised the album's production and its overly comfortable and lightweight songwriting.

+Evening Standard gave the album an 8.0 score and stated: "This is a big guitar record: the six-string blizzard of It’s Over and the wah-wah squalls of Switch are particularly notable."

+Barry Walters of Spin praised the album declaring it the "densest and most detailed effort ever.
+At times, it sounds as though a dozen or more simultaneous guitars are tangling with Smith’s iconic teased-hair tendrils, each one snarling and strumming and buzzing away at him as equally psychedelic vocal effects twist his familiar squeal into uncommon swirls."
+Walters added, "4:13 Dream is the rare Cure effort that takes a middle path neither dominated by dirges nor flooded in syrup," and said "no single cut announces itself as a Cure classic." but found "Underneath the Stars" as a highlight, comparing it to Disintegration.
+He felt the album was an improvement from the "overly heavy, underachieving self-titled punt," and concluded "Smith finally rewards long-time fans with a proper Cure album."

+"4:13 Dream is one of the best Cure albums in years..." declared Classic Rock.
+"What's really impressive about The Cure in 2008 is how alive they sound.
+4:13 is a schizophrenic beast, unconcerned with current trends or former glories, and hellbent on making mischief of expectations."
+Sean O'Neal of The A.V Club noted "while it's too familiar to be revelatory, it's invigorating all the same." and noted the funk sound brought by guitarist Porl Thompson, saying, "Smith sounds like he's clawing his way out of a self-pitying funk" and "it's good to know he still has some fight left."